meh430/RedditWall/README.md

 - Preview image and have the option to set it as a wallpaper
 - Options between setting the home or lock screen wallpaper
 - Specify the image resolution in settings
+- Specify a default subreddit to load from on start up
 - Sort Reddit images by new or by hot
 - Save favorite subreddits using a Room database.
 Click on saved sub to search for images